• Skip to main content

 Photo by Holly A. Heyser

-We’d noticed that this deer had grown fat from eating black oak acorns, so I added that to the sausage mix.
+Some bangers recipes are all pork, some are pork and beef.
+I used blacktail deer and pork.
+This particular deer had grown fat from eating black oak acorns, so I added some to the sausage mix.
 Deer fat, by the way, can be awfully good in moderation.
 (More on that here.)

 British Bangers Sausages